 All measurements are in Millimeters.
 Lengths are +/- 1 Millimeter.
+Keeper half lengths above are a starting point.

 Directive Systems Warranty Policy

 All Directive Systems antennas are built with the finest materials available.
 We take great pride in building a quality product that will give years of good service and performance.
 If there is a defect in materials or workmanship within 90 days of purchase, Directive Systems will repair or replace the defective part, free of charge, to the original purchaser.
 DO NOT RETURN ANYTHING WITHOUT PRIOR AUTHORIZATION FROM DIRECTIVE SYSTEMS.
 Please contact us either by phone or email describing the problem and we will work to resolve it.